 The DR-6 (a-b) “Statement of Assets Liabilities Income Expenses” is a form that all family court parties are required to fill out and file when filing complaints about divorce. separation, miscellaneous complaints, or when an answer or modification request is filed.
 After reviewing the DR-6, it can be seen that page one deals with income and assets, and page two deals with liabilities and debt.
 Most attorneys will provide an additional page (Exhibit A) for extra expenses to be listed.
-An example of a completed DR-6 can be found here.

 Section of the Form

 The first grouping: gross income and income deductions are essentially a person's pay stub if they are typical wage earners.
 Section 1-10 is for a listing of incoming money sources, as in gross income (before taxes), social security income, etc. Section 6 and 9 are somewhat complex to describe, so consult with an attorney if you think they apply.
 Do not list child support PAID, or your rent EXPENSE here.
 They are outflows and go on the next page.

 The income deductions section is a listing of things coming out of your check before you get it, or, if self-employed, it is a place to list the money set aside or sent in for anticipated taxes, self-employment taxes, etc. Section 23 is your “take home” income.

 Section 24 related to your tax status and is self-explanatory.
 Section 25 deals with insurances of a variety of type.
 Ensure you are familiar with the difference between whole and term life insurance for this section.

 Section 26 is a listing of cash and intangible bank accounts.